pupsresearchlab/pups.github.io/_pages/advising.md

 ---

 <h1> Advising</h1>
 I am currently seeking interested graduate students to start in September 2024.
+In particular, if you are interested in research on human-centered design of privacy-preserving machine learning, consider applying.
+Projects in this group include human-computer interaction (HCI) studies as well as the design and evaluation of privacy-preserving machine learning protocols.

 <h1>Frequently Asked Questions</h1>
 <ul>